-- (2) On those portions of piping systems not visually inspected while under test, the proof test shall be followed by a reduced pressure leak test equivalent to not less than 1.1 times the internal design pressure for not less than 4 hr. - (b) API RP 1110 may be used for guidance for the hydrostatic test. - (c) The hydrostatic test shall be conducted with water, except liquid petroleum that does not vaporize rapidly may be used, provided - (1) the pipeline section under test is not offshore and is outside of cities and other populated areas, and each building within 300 ft (90 m) of the test section is unoccupied while the test pressure is equal to or greater than a pressure which produces a hoop stress of 50% of the specific minimum yield strength of the pipe - (2) the test section is kept under surveillance by regular patrols during test - (3) communication is maintained along the test section - (d) If the testing medium in the system will be subject to thermal expansion during the test, provisions shall be made for relief of excess pressure.
-Effects of temperature changes shall be taken into account when interpretations are made of recorded test pressures. - (e) After completion of the hydrostatic test, it is important in cold weather that the lines, valves, and fittings be drained completely of any water to avoid damage due to freezing. - (f) Carbon dioxide pipelines, valves, and fittings shall be dewatered and dried prior to placing in service to prevent the possibility of forming a corrosive compound from carbon dioxide and water. - 437.4.3 Leak Testing.
-A 1 hr hydrostatic or pneumatic leak test may be used for piping systems to be operated at a hoop stress of 20% or less of the specified minimum yield strength of the pipe.
-The hydrostatic test pressure shall be not less than 1.25 times the internal design pressure.
-The pneumatic test gage pressure shall be 100 psi (7 bar) or that pressure which would produce a nominal hoop stress of 25% of the specified minimum yield strength of the pipe, whichever is less.
+- (a) Portions of piping systems to be operated at a hoop stress of more than 20% of the specified minimum yield strength of the pipe shall be subjected at any point to a hydrostatic proof test equivalent to not less than 1.25 times the internal design pressure at that point (see para.
+401.2.2.2) for not less than 4 hr.
+When lines are tested at pressures that develop a hoop stress, based on nominal wall thickness, in excess of 90% of the specified minimum yield strength of the pipe, special care shall be used to prevent overstrain of the pipe. - (1) Those portions of piping systems where all of the pressured components are visually inspected during the proof test to determine that there is no leakage require no further test.
+This can include lengths of pipe that are pretested for use as replacement sections. - (2) On those portions of piping systems not visually inspected while under test, the proof test shall be followed by a reduced pressure leak test equivalent to not less than 1.1 times the internal design pressure for not less than 4 hr. - (b) API RP 1110 may be used for guidance for the hydrostatic test. - (c) The hydrostatic test shall be conducted with water, except liquid petroleum that does not vaporize rapidly may be used, provided - (1) the pipeline section under test is not offshore and is outside of cities and other populated areas, and each building within 300 ft (90 m) of the test section is unoccupied while the test pressure is equal to or greater than a pressure that produces a hoop stress of 50% of the specific minimum yield strength of the pipe - (2) the test section is kept under surveillance by regular patrols during test - (3) communication is maintained along the test section - (d) If the testing medium in the system will be subject to thermal expansion during the test, provisions shall be made for relief of excess pressure.
+Effects of temperature changes shall be taken into account when interpretations are made of recorded test pressures. - (e) After completion of the hydrostatic test, it is important in cold weather that the lines, valves, and fittings be drained completely of any water to avoid damage due to freezing. - 437.4.3 Leak Testing.
+A minimum 1-hr hydrostatic or pneumatic leak test shall be used for piping systems to be operated at a hoop stress of 20% or less of the specified minimum yield strength of the pipe.
+The test pressure shall not be less than 1.25 times the internal design pressure.
+If the required test gage pressure exceeds 100 psi (7 bar), pneumatic testing is not allowed.